mrkjdy/website/static/posts/pattern-matching/post.md

 };
 ```

-The compiler with properly infer the types of `shape` within each case
+The compiler will properly infer the types of `shape` within each case
 statement, and if another variant is added to `Shape`, then we'll get a compile
 time error via `assertNever()`: